Chapter 16 Solutions to Exercises

 - Copy

-into an object called cars and renamempg
+mtcarsinto an object called cars and renamempgin cars toMPG.
+Userename().

 # A tibble: 6 × 11